GATA2 deficiency: Bone marrow transplantation

 Many authorities currently recommend GATA2 deficiency be treated by a moderately but not maximally aggressive myeloablative conditioning regimen to remove native bone marrow stem/progenitor cells followed by hematopoietic stem cell transplantation to repopulate the bone marrow with GATA2 sufficient stem cells.
 The use of this procedure should be anticipatory and occur before the development of a hypercellular bone marrow or a bone marrow or blood populated by an excess of progenitor cells (i.e. blast cells >2% to 5%).
 These developments are often followed by transformation of the disorder to a leukemia.
-This regiment should also be performed before the development of severe systemic infections, tumors, or deterioration in lung function.
-While it takes up to 3.5 years for this regiment to fully re-institute good immune function, it significantly reduces susceptibility to infections and infection-induced tumor formation.
+This regimen should also be performed before the development of severe systemic infections, tumors, or deterioration in lung function.
+While it takes up to 3.5 years for this regimen to fully re-institute good immune function, it significantly reduces susceptibility to infections and infection-induced tumor formation.
 The regimen also improves or normalizes lung function in cases of pulmonary alveolar proteinosis and pulmonary artery hypertension and may halt the progression or improve the function of other organs directly injured by GATA2 deficiency.